Catrovitch/Full-Stack-Open-Notes/Part-1/A-more-complex-state-debugging-React-apps.md

 - This is so that hooks are always called in the same exact order.
 The application will behave unpredictably otherwise.

 ## Event Handling Revisited
+- Event handlers must always be a function or a reference to a function
+- It can *NOT* be a: *string, operation, variable-assignment, function-call
+- Only a function or a reference to a function will work

 ## A function that returns a function